 • Easy facility to opt-out

 • In case you are an online store taking payments or bookings you need to ensure that your web processes respect the GDPR rules in terms of personal data being captured and stored.

 As individuals, the GDPR is a great milestone because it safeguards our privacy further and from the point of view of a business the ramifications can be felt as somewhat stringent but ultimately this is the way that business will have to be done across the globe not just on an EU level.

-In the coming months, Keen will be processing an audit to assure compliance of processes and third party services used for digital solutions.
+In the coming months, Keen digital marketing agency will be processing an audit to assure compliance of processes and third party services used for digital solutions.
 Our team may be reaching out to address required changes so everyone gets well geared up before May 2018.
 We encourage all our clients to get informed about the topic and take the necessary actions within their organisation.